Skip to main content

 --group system:masters \

-This needs to be run in order to grant access to the cluster.
+Run this command to grant access to the cluster.

 aws eks update-kubeconfig --name ${CLUSTER_NAME} --region ${REGION}> --role-arn arn:aws:iam::${ACCOUNT_ID}:role/developer.assume-access.role

-4. Install the satellite
+4. Install the Satellite

-Please follow the instructions in the Install on Kubernetes section to install the Satellite.
+Follow the instructions in the Install on Kubernetes section to install the Satellite.